Tirador (velodrome)

 Tirador (Velòdrom del Tirador or Velòdrom de Tirador) is a velodrome in Palma (Mallorca, Balearic Islands, Spain).
-It is an outdoor track cycling, opened in 1903 and was the most important velodrome built in Spain for six decades until the construction of the Velódromo de Anoeta (San Sebastián) in 1965.
-It was closed in 1973 and still existing, but no longer in use.
+It is an outdoor track cycling, opened in 1903, and used to be the most important velodrome built in Spain for six decades until the construction of the Velódromo de Anoeta (San Sebastián) in 1965.
+Tirador was closed in 1973 and still exists, but is no longer in use.
+It has been one of the four cycling tracks in the city.
+Before, there were Son Espanyolet (1893-1911), the current velodrome of Son Moix (1987), and finally the Palma Arena (2007).

+The track was saved from disappearing in extremis thanks to the actions of various groups fighting for the conservation, such as the Associació de Veïns des Fortí and citizen initiatives, particularly the researcher Manuel García Gargallo, who achieved the preservation and publicized its historical and cultural value.
+This led Palma City Council, which had initially planned to demolish it to create a park, to rehabilitate it for the same purpose.

-Since 2015 it is municipally owned, despite the fact that in recent years it has suffered a process of abandonment and progressive degradation.
+Since 2015, Tirador is municipally owned and its recovery as a green area is pending to incorporate it into so-called Palma Urban Forest, which is expected to be carried out from 2026.
+Despite the fact that in recent years it has suffered a process of abandonment and progressive degradation.
 Its cataloging as a heritage element protected by the Palma City Council is in process and its rehabilitation is scheduled since 2022.

-It has been one of the four cycling tracks in the city.
-Before it existed Son Espanyolet (1893–1911), then the current velodrome of Son Moix (1987) and finally the Palma Arena (2007).

 History

 Origins and construction

-Before the construction of the velodrome, this place had been owned by the carders' guild since the 14th century, and was the place where they washed, stretched and dried the clothings.
-It owes its name to the process of stretching the clothings (tirar being old catalan for 'streching', and tirador 'place where one stretches').
+Before the construction of the velodrome, this place had been owned by the carders' guild since the 14th century, being the place where they washed, stretched and dried the clothing.
+It owes its name to the process of stretching the clothing (tirar translating to 'stretching' in Old Catalan, and tirador to 'place where one stretches').

 The Palma cyclist society Veloz Sport Balear was the driving force behind its construction.
-In the decade of 1890s the track cycling was beginning to take hold on the island and, with it, several slopes of poor quality and short route surfaced.
-Thus was born the first velodrome of the capital: Son Espanyolet, inaugurated in 1893.
-Like the rest, its construction was technically deficient (it was reopened twice more, to make up for its shortcomings) and the Veloz Sport Balear (one of the tenants of the track) thought of building a better quality enclosure, in addition to doing it on their own land guarantee its durability.
-For this he acquired some land (then outside the walls) of the city, near the torrent of sa Riera that formerly crossed the city.
+In the decade of the 1890s, track cycling was beginning to take hold on the island and, with it, several short slopes of poor quality were constructed.
+That is how the first velodrome of the capital was born: Son Espanyolet, inaugurated in 1893.
+Like the rest, its construction was technically deficient (it was reopened two times more to make up for its shortcomings) and Veloz Sport Balear (one of the tenants of the track) thought of building an enclosure of higher quality, in addition to doing it on their own land guarantee its durability.
+For this, the association acquired some land (then outside the walls) of the city, near the torrent of Sa Riera that formerly crossed the city.

-The first Tirador stone was placed on 4 December 1898, but various circumstances (mainly lack of liquidity) interrupted the works on several occasions and prolonged them for almost five years, until which was inaugurated on 10 August 1903.
-After its inauguration of the activity in Son Espanyolet it completely ceased and shortly afterwards it disappeared.
+The first stone of the velodrome was placed on 4 December 1898, but various circumstances (mainly lack of liquidity) interrupted the works on several occasions and prolonged them for almost five years, until the velodrome was inaugurated on 10 August 1903.
+After its inauguration, the activity in Son Espanyolet completely ceased, and shortly afterwards, it disappeared.